dariatarad/UniversityEnrollment/README.md

      a.
 Error message if fields are empty.

      b.
-If no issues detected data from text fields is collected and edited in course txt file.
-Success message is displayed and all text field cleared.
+If no issues detected - data from text fields is collected and edited in course txt file.
+Success message is displayed and all text fields cleared.

 [^2]: If enrollment for this course exists - course information is updated in enrollment file too.